 Mommy-shaming has been exacerbated by both social media and a relatively new kind of parenting industry.
 In the 1970s and '80s, the pressures on parents were different.
 New fathers were expected to provide financially; new mothers were expected, above all else, to put their own personalities and interests second to that of their children (to an even greater degree than is still expected today), but at least most of them weren't made to feel neglectful if their kids somehow gained access to non-organic food or toys and clothes that weren't hypoallergenic.

 Anyone who grew up in the 1970s and '80s will tell you that, for most people, it was the age of frozen convenience food, microwave dinners, playgrounds that were made of steel and concrete, and the kind of driving environment where neither carseats (nor even seatbelts) were required past the age of three.
-Moms drank alcohol and parents smoked in front of us with all the windows closed -- and nobody batted an eyelid.
-What was considered good parenting in those decades would inspire aghast online diatribes about neglect today.
+Moms drank alcohol and parents smoked with all the windows closed—and nobody batted an eyelid.
+What was considered good parenting in those decades would inspire online diatribes about neglect today.

 2016's Bad Moms movie (which has a sequel coming out this November) isn't actually about bad mothers.
 It's about amazing mothers who think they "suck" because they're late for stuff sometimes, get drunk now and again, and (*gasp*) give kids store-bought desserts.
 The movie is also careful to repeatedly emphasize that, despite all of their frustrations, these mothers also "love being... mom[s]."

-Bad Moms puts the bar for perfect mom-hood so damn high that the regular moms are supposed to be the "bad" ones -- and it's not helpful or fair to the everyday mothers watching, who absorb, relate, and then identify as such.
+Bad Moms puts the bar for perfect mom-hood so high that the regular moms are supposed to be the "bad" ones.
+That's not helpful or fair to the everyday mothers watching, who may absorb, relate, and then identify as such.